 Weather fronts are the primary cause of meteorological activity because they are transition zones.
 These boundaries separate two masses of air with different temperatures, humidities and densities.
+There are several types of weather fronts.
 The type of front that forms depends on the direction of flow of the air mass and its characteristics.
 A frontal zone may be 20 to 100 miles in width, and there is definitely a marked contrast between conditions on the leading side and the rear side; this includes temperature differentials, dew point, wind direction, weather conditions and cloud cover.

 The five major types of fronts (cold, warm, occluded, stationary and dry line phenomena) depend on the direction of the air mass's travel and its characteristics.
 When two different air masses collide, the warmer air rises above the colder, denser air.
 In the northern hemisphere, most fronts travel from west to east carrying clouds and rain.
 As a front passes through an area, changes in wind speed and direction, atmospheric pressure and moisture result.

 TL;DR (Too Long; Didn't Read)

 Weather front definition: A boundary separating two masses of air of different densities.

 When cold air replaces warm air, a cold front results.
 As warm air rises and cools,its water vapor condenses with cloud formation.
 The rain resulting from cold fronts is short lived and heavy, generally affecting a distance of about 50 miles as the front moves on.
 Cold fronts blow over areas faster than other types of fronts, producing some of the most violent thunderstorms that move with the front while maintaining their intensity.
 They are often associated with a line of strong thunderstorms, a squall line, parallel to the front and moving ahead of it and leaving cooler weather behind with clear blue skies.
 On a weather map, the cold front symbol is usually a blue line with triangle pips pointed in the direction of the front's travel.